valtech-sd/rule-harvester/README.md

 // TODO: Add a description of how a certain Input can call for a specific named Rule Group.
 // TODO: Add as an example.

+## Roadmap

+- Consider JSON5 for rules and corpus.

 ## License